spryker/spryker-docs/docs/scos/dev/glue-api-guides/202212.0/glue-api-guides.md

 {% info_block warningBox %}

-This part of this document related to the Old Glue infrastructure.
-For the new one, please check [new document](/docs/scos/dev/glue-api-guides/{{page.version}}/decoupled-glue-api.html)
+This part of this document is related to the Old Glue infrastructure.
+For the new one, see [Decoupled Glue API](/docs/scos/dev/glue-api-guides/{{page.version}}/decoupled-glue-api.html)

 {% endinfo_block %}

 This section contains a collection of guides for working with the Old Spryker Glue API:
 * [Glue REST API](/docs/scos/dev/glue-api-guides/{{page.version}}/glue-rest-api.html)
 * [Rest API B2C reference](/docs/scos/dev/glue-api-guides/{{page.version}}/rest-api-b2c-reference.html)